Benediktherlt/musicgen_finetune_rapbeats/README.md

 ![architecture of the project](https://github.com/Benediktherlt/musicgen_finetune_rapbeats/assets/136809065/a6df472c-8b17-494e-8668-b6d8855ae7c2)

+## Run the streamlit locally

+As of now the model weights are stored on a RunPod instance that you can't access from outside.
+If you want to have access to that instance and try out the streamlit for yourself, write me an email to benedikt(dot)herlt16(at)gmail(dot)com and I will provide you with an API-key
+We will update this repo soon so that you just need to set our RunPod API-key as an environment variable and the whole ssh connection will be handled by the backend pipeline.
+Let aside all the conveniences we offer for connecting to the RunPod, there is still some things that you need to do manually:
+-create a conda env
+-execute "poetry install"
+-pip install basic-pitch v.
+0.3.3 inside of the conda env (somehow basic-pitch and streamlit are not compatible

 ## Acknowledgments

 This project builds on the foundational work done by Audiocraft - Facebook on the MusicGen model.

-As of now the model weights are stored on a RunPod instance that you can't access from outside.
-If you want to have access to that instance and try out the streamlit for yourself, write me an email to benedikt(dot)herlt16(at)gmail(dot)com
+We also want to acknowledge Spotify for their great work on the basic-pitch package that we took use of in this project.